-Palace Resorts, which is known for its colorful kids clubs, water slides, splash pads and flow riders, has eight resorts across Cancun and the Riviera Maya, and one each in Los Cabos and Jamaica.
+Palace Resorts, which is known for its colorful kids clubs, water slides, splash pads and flow riders, has 3 resorts across Cancun and one in Jamaica.

 The Details: Single parents can take advantage of the Kids Stay Free Offer without a single supplement.
 Kids have to be 17 or younger and you must have proof of age at check-in.
 Peak weeks might require a four-night minimum stay and some higher end rooms are not included.
 Rates vary by resort and time of year.

 Read More: 5 Top Family Activities on Riviera Maya.

 Also Consider: My review of Bahia Principe Riviera Maya

 Grand Palladium has resorts in Puerta Vallarta and Cancun, Mexico; Jamaica and the Domican Republic that are built with families in mind.
 Look for a kids waterplay area, a robust kids club for tots as young as 1YO, facilities like a teen game room and soccer fields and multiple pools; some reserved for adults so you can splash away with abandon in the others.
 Several of the resorts have shows and meals with the resort mascot Raggs and his friends.